In the list of experiments, click “quantCOMPARE” to list all existing quantitation comparisons.

 “Compare Directly” on Peptide Level

-As shown in the previous section, the only difference between quantitative comparison on protein level and peptide level is the “compare level.”
+As shown in the previous section, the only difference between quantitative comparison on the protein level and peptide level is the “compare level.”
 Select “compare directly” and “Peptide,” then click “next” as shown below:

 Figure 10.3.19 Selecting “compare directly” and “peptide”.

-The next step is the same as for compare directly at the protein level.
+The next step is the same as for comparing directly at the protein level.
 Select the experiments to compare and click the “run it now” button to submit the job to the server.
 The new comparison will be displayed in the updated comparison list.

 Figure 10.3.20 Updated comparison list.

 Click the “ANOVA comparison” link to view the result.
-For the “compare directly” option, the result will calculate the t-test p-value for all ratios and use “Benjamin and Hochberge Correction” algorithm to transfer the p-values more like a normal distribution.
+For the “compare directly” option, the result will calculate the t-test p-value for all ratios and use “Benjamin and Hochberg Correction” algorithm to transfer the p-values more like a normal distribution.